smattymatty/mathew-storm-site/philo_content/ixion/t.md

 "I didn't become king by being safe."
 He set down the invitation, met her eyes.
 "This is the opportunity.
 The one we've been building toward."

-Dia - his wife, his actual wife, whom he'd married for love and politics in equal measure – crossed her arms.
+Dia - his wife, whom he'd married for love and politics in equal measure, crossed her arms.
 "The opportunity to what, exactly?"

 "To prove we're equals."

 "We're not equals.
 They're immortal."

 "They're immortal.
 We're innovative."
 Ixion gestured at the papers covering his desk: agricultural reforms, new trade routes, legal codes that actually worked.

 "Look what we've built.
 In three years.
 Without divine power.
 Just intelligence and effort and-"

 "Hubris?"
+She interrupted.

 "Vision."
+A smile slipped through his face.

 Dia sighed.
 "You're going to do something stupid."

 "I'm going to do something ambitious."
 He stood, started sorting through his formal clothes.
 "Zeus invited mortals to Olympus because he values mortal ingenuity.
-Everyone knows the story – Metis, the Titaness who taught him strategy, showed him mercy could be tactical."
+Everyone knows the story - Metis, the Titaness who taught Zeus strategy, showed him mercy could be tactical."

+Dia realized when she was being lectured.
 "The Titaness he swallowed."

 "After she helped him win the war."
 Ixion found his best chiton, the one that made him look almost godlike.
 "The point is: Zeus respects intelligence.
 Wisdom.
 Innovation.
 All the things we represent."

 "Or," Dia said carefully, "he invites mortals to Olympus to remind them they're mortal.
 To show them their place."

 "Then I'll show him otherwise."

 She watched him dress with the expression of someone watching a loved one walk toward a cliff.
 "What's the plan, exactly?"

 "Impress them.
-Network.
-Make it clear that Thessaly – that *we* – aren't just another mortal kingdom waiting for divine intervention.
+Make it clear that that we aren't just another mortal kingdom waiting for divine intervention.
 We're partners.
 Potential equals."

-"Ixion—"
+"Ixion-"

 "Zeus learned from a mortal mind."
 He adjusted his chiton in the bronze mirror.
 "He swallowed Metis to keep her wisdom.
 That's how valuable mortal intelligence was to him.
 So valuable he couldn't risk losing it."

-"That's not the lesson I'd take from that story."
+"That's not the lesson I took from that story."

 "The lesson is that gods need us."
 Ixion turned to face her.

 "They need our creativity.
 Our mortality gives us urgency, makes us sharper.
 We die, so we innovate.
 They live forever, so they stagnate."
 Dia was quiet for a long moment.
-Then: "Promise me you won't try to seduce anyone."

-"I'm not going there for sex, I'm going there for status."

-"Promise me anyway."

-"I promise I won't do anything you wouldn't do."

-"That's not reassuring.
-I'd absolutely seduce a goddess for political advantage."
+Then: "Don't sleep with any goddesses."

+"I wouldn't-"

+"You would."
+Not accusatory.
+Sad.
+"You're brilliant at finding reasons why your ambitions are actually virtues.
+It's what makes you a good king.
+It's also what's going to get you killed."

+He started to argue, stopped.
+She knew him too well.

-He laughed.
-Kissed her forehead.
-"I'll be back in three days.
-Try not to revolutionize the entire kingdom while I'm gone."
+"Three days," he said instead.
+"I'll be back in three days."

-"No promises."
+"Will you?"
+She touched his face.
+"Or will you stay longer?
+Chase that recognition you want so badly?"

+"Dia-"

+"Just come back."
+Her voice cracked slightly.
+"However it goes.
+Whatever happens up there.
+Come back."

+He kissed her.
+Not playful this time.
+A promise he wasn't sure he could keep.

+"I will."

+She let him go.

 ---